cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 The following configuration settings are available in `(VRisingFolder)/BepInEx/config/LoadoutLockdown.cfg`.

 - `RulesetFilepath` [default `MyRuleset.jsonc`]: The location of the ruleset file to use for configuration.
+- `LogRulings` [default `false`]: When enabled, logs details about every ruling made.
+For debugging purposes.

 ### Rulesets